FilipMKgit/Shiny_App_DIG_Trial_Data/README.md

 5. Use shiny::runApp()

-To oepn the app online use:
+To open the app online use:

  https://tomfilipdigapp.shinyapps.io/shiny_app_dig_trial_data/